roseTech/storycoder.dev/Across_The_Ocean/Across_The_Ocean_Story.md

 `HAHILE-OLXHLAAOY--AYZHAU-GRWOIH--YWW-HHAYYR--EDD-OOY--OYYUOO-UUB--LHHAAACVVKEE---ANNNIODN--ECW-OHALIROTMRESS`

-- How many fishes are there?
+How many fishes are there?

+<div data-solution="108"></div>

-- What do the fishes say to Xayah?
+What do the fishes say to Xayah?

+<div data-solution="HI-XAYAH-WHY-ARE-YOU-BLACK-AND-WHITE"></div>

-- What do the fishes say to Yago?
+What do the fishes say to Yago?

+<div data-solution="ALOHA-YAGO-WHY-DO-YOU-HAVE-NINE-ARMS"></div>

-- What do the fishes say to Zuri?
+What do the fishes say to Zuri?

+<div data-solution="HELLO-ZURI-WHY-DO-YOU-HAVE-NO-COLORS"></div>

 Hints